for version 5.5.8

 This menu lists the available formats supported by the network device, which will be a combination of the following:

-If you are connecting to a camera over a local network, then the "H.264 RTSP" format is typically the best one to use.
-If connecting over the internet, then the "H.264 RTSP-over-HTTP" format is most appropriate, if your camera supports it.
+If you are connecting to a camera over a local network, then the H.264/H.265 RTSP formats are typically the best ones to use.
+If connecting over the internet, then the H.264/H.265 RTSP-over-HTTP format are most appropriate, if supported by your camera.

 Enter a video size (resolution) to request from the device.
 If you leave these fields empty, the default video size of the network device will be used.
 This setting is not available for all devices; typically you will need to configure the device directly to set its video size.